 If you’re already signed in and haven’t been asked to verify, you can set it up yourself.
 Tap the three parallel lines on the top left, then tap settings, followed by the account you want to verify and then scroll down to verify phone number.
 It's that easy!

 - Video calls.
-As you would have seen when you hit the plus button, Hangouts also lets you make video calls via your phone's front-facing camera.
-But Hangouts is designed to be collaborative, so you can have up to 10 people in on the call, which is one hell of a party.
+Hangouts also lets you make video calls via your phone's front-facing camera.
+As Hangouts is designed to be collaborative, you can have up to 10 people in on the call, which is one hell of a party.

 - Group chats.
 Even the text chat isn’t just a two-way street.
 You can get a group chat going between friends and family.
 And it’ll accommodate up to 150 friends and family members if you're particularly popular.

-- Use Hangouts from Inbox.
-If you’re using Google Inbox on your phone, you’ll have an option to send a Hangouts message directly from their contact details.
+- Use Hangouts from Gmail.
+If you’re using Gmail on your phone, you’ll have an option to send a Hangouts message directly from their contact details.